MS Swimathon Rules

 - Swimmers are permitted to use floatation devices and swimming aids (including fins/flippers, kick boards, noodles and wetsuits) except during the Hours of Power (unless approved by the MS Queensland team).

 - HAVE FUN!
 And remember, healthy competition is important but raising dollars for people with MS is the reason we hold these events so enjoy the day.

-The Hours of Power competition will be held over a 1 hour period at 11am.
+The Hour of Power competition will be held over a 1 hour period.
 The following rules apply:

 - Teams are encouraged to swim as many laps as they can in this one hour period, with the winner being the team that swims the most laps.

-- Team captains must nominate a maximum of 8 swimmers to participate in each of these periods.
+- Team captains must nominate a maximum of 8 swimmers to participate in the Hour of Power.

 - Swimmers may dive into the pool from each end (relay style) noting individual pool rules at shallow ends.
 (Pool rules permitting)

 - Swimmers cannot use floatation devices during the Hours of Power (unless otherwise allowed by the Swimathon director – eg, in case of disability, swimming ability, age etc).